Convert a Mailbox

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "User mailbox" entry in the Recipients Permissions topic.
+To see what permissions you need, see the "Recipient Provisioning Permissions" section in the Recipients Permissions topic.

 To verify that you have successfully converted the mailbox, run the following Shell command: